jmahler/msqdev/doc/steady-state-tuning-HOWTO.md

 By monitoring the relevant values it can be determined when the data is stable enough to produce valid recordings.

+To monitor advanceTable1

 	shell$ rtmoniotr.pl rtdata rpm map advance

+or to monitor veTable1.

+	shell$ rtmonitor.pl rtdata rpm fuelload veCurr1 pulseWidth1

 ## HILL CLIMBING